LuMamba: Latent Unified Mamba for Electrode Topology-Invariant and Efficient EEG Modeling: Results

 \subsection{Comparison to \gls{soa} baselines}

-On TUAB, LuMamba achieves performance comparable to LaBraM in \gls{balacc} and \gls{auroc}, with overlapping confidence intervals, while showing slightly lower \gls{aupr} (approximately $-$2\%).
-Despite this gap, LuMamba outperforms all other self-supervised \gls{eeg} models, highlighting its competitiveness among current \gls{soa} approaches (Table \ref{tab:results_tuab_soa}).
+On TUAB, LuMamba achieves performance similar to LUNA and approaches LaBraM in \gls{balacc} and \gls{auroc}, with overlapping confidence intervals.
+However, LuMamba trails LaBraM in \gls{aupr} by approximately $-$2\%.
+Overall, among self-supervised models using a comparable evaluation setup, LuMamba shows competitive performance, with the corresponding results summarized in Table \ref{tab:results_tuab_soa}.
 On mental condition tasks with unseen montages, LuMamba demonstrates strong generalization.
 On APAVA (\gls{ad} detection), it achieves approximately $+$4\% \gls{aupr} over the previous \gls{soa}, while on TDBrain (\gls{pd} detection) performance remains comparable to Medformer and slightly below BioMamba (Table \ref{tab:new_montages}).
 On TUAR and TUSL, LuMamba underperforms task-specific \gls{soa} methods (Table \ref{tab:results_tusl_tuar}), with a more pronounced gap on TUSL, which is known to be highly class-imbalanced~\cite{tueg}.
-We attribute this behavior not to architectural limitations, but to our methodological focus on generalization and transferable pretraining.
+We attribute this behavior not to architectural limitations, but to our methodological focus on generalization and transferable pre-training.
 Notably, results in Table~\ref{tab:results_pretraining_strategy} indicate that the TUSL performance gap is not due to the architectural design, as the same architecture with reconstruction-based pretraining achieves near-\gls{soa} performance; rather, it stems from our choice of a generalization-oriented pretraining strategy, which is less favorable on highly imbalanced datasets such as TUSL.